 Implementation

-Wider opportunities for music are available through the school through the choir, Rocksteady group music lessons and individual piano lessons.
+Wider opportunities for music are available through the school through the choir, Rocksteady group music lessons and individual piano, violin or drum lessons.

 Impact